 In this scenario, we assume the same assumptions as above.
 However, let’s assume that in year 10, the individual does not submit his annual earnings to the loan servicer.
 At that time he would have accrued $24,000 in interest, which then becomes capitalized.
 That means the balance of the loan is now $124,000 and the full amount is charged interest.
 At a 6.0% interest rate, the monthly interest would be $620.
 We will assume that the individual corrected this mistake within a month and went back onto a Federal IDR plan.
 Therefore, the required monthly payment remains at $300, but the individual now defers $320 in unpaid interest per month.
 In 20 years, the amount forgiven would be $162,400 ($100,000 for the loan amount, plus $24,000 of interest for first 10 years, plus $38,400 of interest for the last 10 years).
 The resulting tax payment at a 35% tax rate would be $56,840, or $5,040 more than in Scenario 1 or almost 10% more.

 IDR Mistake #2

+Avoiding this mistakes will save you thousand and reduce the risk of IDR.
+Recertify your income and save money.
 If you need help figuring out how much to save as well as want someone to hold you accountable, be sure to check out our new IDR Tax Savings Solution.